View our posts

 Incorporating reading into your daily routine benefits literacy and well-being whilst being very relaxing and enjoyable too!

-Please contact Ms Sojka with any book suggestions, reviews, or general library queries.
+Please contact Dr Clarke with any book suggestions, reviews, or general library queries.
 You can see a list of our new books in the library here.
 New Book's.

 Bedrock Learning (Years 7-10)